 The partnership builds on the strong business relationship EDF Energy has with EY, in particular within Nuclear New Build (NNB).
 For example, EY has supported the development of the Hinkley Point C investment case and the establishment of a Treasury function for NNB, and has provided assurance for project delivery as part of NNB’s multi-partner project delivery model.

 When it comes to building on our industry reputation as a diverse and inclusive business, we’re just as ambitious.
-We’re currently one of only three companies to achieve the National Equality Standard for our approach to Diversity and Inclusion - a national standard that supports businesses in realising the benefits of diversity in the workplace.
+We were one of the first three companies to achieve the National Equality Standard for our approach to Diversity and Inclusion - a national standard that supports businesses in realising the benefits of diversity in the workplace.
 On top of that, our BAME network won the prestigious Employee Network Award at the Race for Opportunity Awards 2013 - a Business in the Community initiative.

 Energy achieved a level two rating (out of three levels, the third being the highest) in a recent Gender European Equality Standard assessment by NGO Aborus.
 The standard looks at a set of nine different criteria including areas such as Training and Development, Career Progression and Healthy Work-Life Balance.
 The standard will be reassessed November 2016.

-We’re in the Top 100 LGBT-friendly employers again!
+We’re in the Top 100 LGBT-friendly employers for the third year running!
 In 2015, we were listed as one of the UK’s best companies for LGBT people, entering Stonewall’s Top 100 employers in 75th place.
 In 2016, we stayed in the Top 100 and moved up to 68th place despite tough competition from over 400 organisations.
-We’re proud to champion LGBT inclusion at work and in the community.
+This year we are in 74th place and are proud to champion LGBT inclusion at work and in the community.
 Our active LGBT Supporters Network connects and supports all of our employees on LGBT matters, however they identify.
 It received a Highly Commended Award from Stonewall in 2015 and 2016 for its work on sexual orientation and gender identity too.
 Come join our growing pride!

 EDF Energy is first energy company to achieve the National Equality Standard (NES) award, the UK’s most comprehensive assessment of diversity and inclusion in business.
 The NES has been developed and sponsored by EY in partnership with 18 other UK and global companies, is supported by the Equality and Human Rights Commission (EHRC), the Home Office and the Confederation of British Industry (CBI).
 EDF Energy was recognised for having outstanding practices in 21 specific areas, such as its mentoring programme to support gender diversity at all levels of the company, its employee networks, the business’s support for Lesbian, Gay, Bisexual and Transgender (LGBT) employees and the work it has done to support unemployed young people gain employment skills via its BAME network and recruitment team.